The long President’s Day weekend adds a boost of extra fun to a chilly month, and is a great opportunity to ...

 From Bluemont, it’s a short drive on route 7 to Purcellville, a small town packed with a wealth of great places to dine and drink.
 From barbecue to refined dining, and rye to craft brews, there is a destination for every mood.

 You can’t beat the brisket, ribs and pulled pork at Monk’s BBQ and they offer a great craft beer selection.
 Head to Market Burger for delicious burgers, or Magnolia’s at the Mill for a more romantic meal.

 Discover more top Romantic Restaurants in Northern Virginia.

 If you’re in the mood for a drink, visit Catoctin Creek Distillery.
 They create quality whiskey, brandy, and other spirits from organic ingredients, and offer tastings and tours.

-To reach our next stop, Waterford, we like Route 690 and Wheatland Roads because they offer a quiet drive with plenty of scenery and nice wineries.
+To reach our next stop, Waterford, we like Route 690 and Wheatland Roads.
+They offer a quiet drive with plenty of scenery and nice wineries.
 You can also take a side trip up a dirt portion of old 690 to visit Old 690 Brewing Company, one of the first farm craft breweries in Virginia.

 Step Into the Past in Historic Waterford

 Waterford is one of the most beautiful small villages in Northern Virginia, famous for it’s historic homes and the annual Waterford Fair.
-Founded by Quakers in 1733, it was the first settlement in Loudoun County, and many of the structures that existed during its heyday as a flour milling town in the 19th century have been preserved.
+Founded by Quakers in 1733, Waterford was the first settlement in Loudoun County.
+Many of the structures that existed during its heyday as a flour milling town in the 19th century have been preserved.

 Visit the Old Waterford Mill and take a short hike at the preserved Phillips Farm.
 You’ll find the trailhead out behind the mill, along with a guide to this easy 1.5 mile out-and-back hike.